harness/developer-hub/docs/platform/Governance/14_Policy-as-code/configure-gitexperience-for-opa.md

 ## Prerequisites
 To create a remote policy, you must have:
 - **Create/Edit** permissions for policies.
-- Make sure you have a Git repo with at least one branch.
+- A Git repo with at least one branch.
 - Make sure you have a Git connector with a Personal Access Token (PAT) for your Git account.​​
 - A Personal Access Token (PAT) for your Git account.
 - Harness needs the PAT to use the Git platform APIs.